Marjorie Eliot learned piano as a child; now she performs for jazz lovers every Sunday in her Harlem apartment.

 . . . . . . . . . . . .

-Marjorie’s Jazz Parlor is easy to get to.
+Marjorie’s Jazz Parlor (555 Edgecombe Ave., the Paul Robeson Residence) is easy to get to.
 From the west side take the C train to 163rd and Amsterdam, walk east one block to Edgecombe, then south to 160th Street.
 The east side trip involves changes of trains, but still takes less than an hour from midtown east.

-If you go early you can spend an hour or so in the all-volunteer-run Community Book Store at 163rd Street and Amsterdam Avenue, or stop for lunch or coffee at Company, 537 Edgecombe (159th).
-Or you could linger in the lobby of Triple Nickel looking up at the large circular stained glass ceiling window that was painted black years ago in fears of either Nazi or nuclear attack (accounts vary) and never cleaned up again.
+Afterwards, you can stop for a treat and coffee at Duaa’s Cafe (500 W. 162nd St.) Or Taszo Coffee Bar & Panini (5 Edward M Morgan Pl. and 157th, near the 1 train).
+You could linger in the lobby of Marjorie’s Triple Nickel looking up at the large circular stained glass ceiling window that was painted black years ago in fears of either Nazi or nuclear attack (accounts vary) and never cleaned up again.
 After the concert you can exit through the side door at 160th Street, as privacy-seeking tenants have done over the years.

 . . . . . . . . . . . .